 - Member of Board of Land Commissioners, Board of Examiners, Idaho Deferred Compensation Board, chairman of the Board of Canvassers; Chief Elections Officer; keeper of the Great Seal of the State. - Prepares the Session Laws, files all bills of the Legislature, files proclamations, Executive Orders of the Governor, extraditions, tort claims, and miscellaneous legislative and executive documents. - Compiles, publishes and administers the election laws and election calendar, certifies abstracts of votes from counties, and issues certificates of election.
-Administers the "Sunshine Law" for campaign financing and lobbyist activity disclosure. - The Secretary of State's office files business registrations, UCC financing statements, trademarks, service marks and notary public appointments, administers the Will Registry and the Address Confidentiality Program.
+Administers the "Sunshine Law" for campaign financing and lobbyist activity disclosure. - Files business registrations, UCC financing statements, trademarks, service marks and notary public appointments, administers the Will Registry and the Address Confidentiality Program.